typesafehub/conductr-doc/src/main/play-doc/operation/ManageServices.md

 Once this transition has occurred successfully, the `number_of_nodes` should display the number of running Elasticsearch nodes, and `unassigned_shards` should have the value of `0`.
 The `unassigned_shards` having the value of `0` means the primary shards has been successfully allocated to all members of the cluster, including the new node.

-Next we will use Elasticsearch endpoint to ensure master has been elected.
+Next, we will use Elasticsearch endpoint to ensure master has been elected.
 This endpoint will display the name and IP address of the elected master within the Elasticsearch cluster.

 ```bash
 curl -XGET 'http://10.0.1.250:9200/elastic-search/_cat/master'
 ```

-Once these steps has been performed with successful result, Elasticsearch cluster should be in a good working order.
+Once these steps have been performed successfully, Elasticsearch cluster should be in a good working order.

 ## Recovering from Red Elasticsearch Cluster